 In terms of sketching and rendering prototypes for Rimo, the Industrial Design team had a blast coming up with their own creative ideas.
-A majority of our inspiration derived from food: we were inspired by donuts and ice cream, and the delightfulness they bring to connect families (and people) together.
+A majority of our inspiration derived from food: we were inspired by donuts and ice cream and the delightfulness they bring to connect families (and people) together.
 Eventually, we decided to continue building upon the ice cream scoop design to inspire later iterations, and ultimately, the final product.

 The original Rimo design utilized plastic in its entirety; however, our ID team felt that having too much of a hard plastic tech-look would not best resonate with their intended audience.
 To give the device a more welcoming and “homey” look and feel, we concluded that fabric would be the way to go for the base plate.
-Not only does it convey comfort and blend well with the living room environment, but the material would allow later iterations of the design to allow speakers and sound output.
+Not only does it convey comfort and blend well with the living room environment, but the material would allow later iterations of the design to enable speakers and sound output.

 Incubating Ideas: Trial, Error & Solution

 While Rimo got significantly far in the engineering process, we recognized and evaluated problems that would essentially prevent them from going into mass production.
-Our ME team’s main goal was to take the engineering troubleshoots, and elevate user experience to the point of successful marketability.
+Our ME team’s main goal was to take the engineering troubleshoots and elevate user experience to the point of successful marketability.

 Stay Connected With Rimo